 Jordan Valley Community Health Center's Trudi's Kids Mobile Program also offers dental and vision services to Hollister students.
 Students must have a consent form on file to receive services.
-For additional information or if you have questions, contact Nurse Mary Blackwood or Jammee Wiggins, Jordan Valley Community Health Worker at 417-243-4025.
+For additional information or if you have questions, contact Nurse Mary Blackwood or Dawn Cowden, Jordan Valley Community Health Worker at 417-243-4025.

 When to keep my child home from school

 A few guidelines for keeping your child home from school:

 When your child has a contagious condition, a rash with an unknown cause, pink eye, open sores, or sore throat, please notify your school nurse.
 Hollister school district follows the guidelines from the Missouri Department of Health and Senior Services and often, the nurses are able to determine if a student needs to be seen by a health practitioner.